 ‘We’d love to Neville – anytime, we promise,’ Ron said to the approval of Harry.

 ‘Thanks.
-Well, I should be getting back to grandmother – should be almost time to start the voting soon.
+Well, I should be getting back to Gran – should be almost time to start the voting soon.
 I’ll catch you guys later.’
 Neville gave them a little wave as he started off in to the packed crowd of the Atrium.

 ‘Well, you don’t see that every day.
 Good for Neville,’ Ron said cheerfully, resuming the search for Hermione and Ginny that Harry had already started.